-Just a week before my friends and I were set to start our senior year of high school, we were gathering at a restaurant for a birthday dinner.
+Just a week before my friends and I were set to start our senior year of high school, we were gathered at a restaurant for a birthday dinner.
 I was just about to walk into the restaurant when I realized something strange—I couldn’t hear anything.
-I could see peoples’ mouths moving, but couldn’t decipher what they were saying.
+I could see people’s mouths moving but couldn’t decipher what they were saying.

-And then I woke up on the concrete, a worried crowd gathered around me.
+And then I woke up on the concrete, and a worried crowd gathered around me.
 “You had a seizure,” my friend said gently as I blinked my eyes, trying to process this new information.
-I remember it was warm that night because I was wearing a sundress, and when I finally regained consciousness my first worry was that my dress flew up and everyone could see my underwear.
+I remember it was warm that night because I was wearing a sundress, and when I finally regained consciousness, my first worry was that my dress would fly up and everyone could see my underwear.

 After months of visiting doctors and sitting through tests like a human lab rat, it was determined that there was a slight anomaly in the anatomy of my temporal lobe—the part of the brain that controls hearing, speech, and auditory comprehension—which explains why every time I have a seizure, I suddenly don’t understand the English language.
-Epilepsy can’t be cured, so the only course of action available for me was to take a medication every day for the rest of my life.
-My neurologist prescribed a few different anti-convulsant medications, but they all made me feel tired, depressed, slow, and unlike myself—until finally, I found one that was slightly better than the rest.
+Epilepsy can’t be cured, so the only course of action available for me was to take medication every day for the rest of my life.
+My neurologist prescribed a few different anti-convulsant medications.
+Still, they all made me feel tired, depressed, slow, and unlike myself—until finally, I found one slightly better than the rest.

 Eventually, I took my health into my own hands.
-A lot of research, education, and trial and error led me to where I am now—a person with epilepsy who uses food and holistic practices to manage my diagnosis.
+Research, education, and trial and error led me to where I am now—a person with epilepsy who uses food and holistic practices to manage my diagnosis.

 Friends and family members were sending me articles about CBD—a hemp-based, non-psychoactive oil that contains cannabidiol—that had been shown to stop seizures in their tracks.

 What is CBD oil?